koutyan/Symbol-Node-Builder/README.md

     $ sudo systemctl restart sshd
     ```

-  - Port 22 is closed: If Port 22 is closed for security reasons, leave a space after the IP address (or hostname) of the server in the inventory file and write `ansible_port=<port used for SSH>` as shown in the following example.
+  - Port 22 is closed: If you have closed Port 22 for security reasons and are using a different port for SSH, you need to edit the conf/inventory file.
+Leave a space after the IP address (or hostname) of the server and put `ansible_port=<port used for SSH>` as shown in the following example.
+Simply open port 22 if it is closed (if you have never made an SSH connection before).

     ```(text)
     localhost ansible_port=55555